Flopping for FLOPs: Leveraging equivariance for computational efficiency: Flopping Equivariance

 The $a_{ij}$'s are then normalized using softmax as in standard scaled dot-product attention and the same attention score is multiplied by both invariant and $(-1)$-equivariant values $v_{j,\pm1}$ to obtain the output.

-\subsection{Limitations of equivariant networks}
+\subsection{Limitations of Equivariant Networks}

 Finally, we need to discuss the limitations put on the model by enforcing each layer to be equivariant.
-Prior work has shown experimentally, and theoretically in some special cases, that ordinary networks learn to be approximately equivariant by training on symmetric data~\cite{lenc2015understanding, olah2020naturally, gruver2023the, bruintjes2023affects, bokman2023investigating, marchetti2024harmonics}.
+Prior work has shown experimentally, and theoretically in some special cases, that ordinary networks learn to be approximately equivariant by training on symmetric data~\cite{lenc2015understanding, olah2020naturally, gruver2023the, bruintjes2023affects, bokman2023investigating, marchetti2024harmonics}\footnote{Some prior work also found evidence in the other direction, i.e., that weight symmetries do not always appear in networks trained on symmetric data~\cite{moskalev2023invar}.
+Thus, it is a partially unsettled question to what extent and in which situations equivariance can be learned from data.
+As we argue in this section, it is however the case that even if we take the least favourable view for motivating hard-coding equivariance---saying that it can be learned from data---there is still a clear computational argument in favour of hard-coding.}.
 What is meant by this is that for a given output feature space of a particular layer in the network, there exists a ``steering matrix'' $A$, such that when the input is flopped, the output feature is (approximately) transformed by $A$.
 Since flopping an image twice returns the original image, we must have that $A^2=I$, which means that $A$ can be diagonalized as $A=QDQ^{-1}$ with $D$ diagonal containing only entries of $\pm 1$.
 (The generalization of this diagonalization is called the isotypical decomposition and is possible for more general symmetry groups as well, due to Maschke's theorem (Theorem~\ref{thm:maschke}).)
 In other words, by changing the basis that we parametrize the network features in by $Q$, we get features that are invariant and $(-1)$-equivariant as before.
-Therefore, restricting the network to be equivariant is not really limiting what features are learnt since the equivariance is learned even without this restriction.
+Therefore, restricting the network to be equivariant is not really limiting what features are learnt if the equivariance is learned even without this restriction.

 The emergence of equivariance from data has sometimes been given as an argument against hard-coding equivariance in the network.
 We want to turn this argument around (or flop it) by saying that if the network learns equivariance in any case, we might as well hard-code it and take advantage of the computational benefits that come for free.
 It should be mentioned, however, that it is not obvious that the choice with an equal number of invariant and $(-1)$-equivariant features is optimal.
 In fact, \citet{bokman2023investigating} found that networks often learn more invariant features than equivariant features for classification tasks, while \citet{bokman2024steerers} found that for keypoint description, networks often learn an equal amount of invariant and equivariant features\footnote{Of course, nothing guarantees that training an ordinary network with gradient-based optimization yields the optimal allocation of invariant and equivariant features.}.